 - The so-called “Eurozone” corresponds to the 17 EU member states that adopted the EURO currency, with Estonia being the last country to adopt the currency in 2011.

 - The estimated European population is 500 million people, which corresponds to 7% of the world population.

 - Some researchers believe that the formation of the European Union begins with the creation of the Benelux bloc (Belgium, the Netherlands, Luxembourg) during World War II, whose main objective was to form a common market by reducing customs tariffs among member countries.

-- The European Union participates in important meeting forums such as the G7 – Group of Seven, G8 – Group of Eight and G20 – Group of Twenty.
+- The European Union participates in important meeting forums such as the G7 – Group of Seven, G8 (G7 + Russia) and G20.